Floyd Mayweather didn’t give it his all despite completely overwhelming his opponent during his last Japan appearance.

-Floyd Mayweather recently revealed that his team asked him to take it easy before the ex-pound for pound king battered Tenshin Nasukawa in 2018.
+Mayweather revealed after his RIZIN exhibition in 2018 that his team asked him to take it easy before the ex-pound-for-pound king battered Tenshin Nasukawa.

-‘Money’ was drafted in for a $9.9 million payday after being retired from competitive boxing for over three years.
+RIZIN secured ‘Money’for a $9.9 million payday after retiring from competitive boxing for over three years.

 Not wanting to let his fans down, Mayweather entered the ring massively overweight but proceeded to smash the living daylights out of a featherweight kickboxer.

-Tenshin was downed three times before the bout was eventually called off in the first round.
+Tenshin hit the canvas three times before the bout eventually got called off in the first round.
 For three minutes’ work, Mayweather earned over $3 million per minute.

-Revealing how the offer went down, Mayweather stated he was supposed to go gentle on the youngster, who was only 20 at that time.
+Revealing how the offer went down, Mayweather stated he was supposed to go gentle on the youngster, who was only 20 then.